-The Mercer Borough Police Pension Plan is a single-employer defined benefit pension plan locally controlled by the provisions of Ordinance No. 6 of 2018 and a separately executed plan agreement with the plan's custodian, adopted pursuant to Act 15.
+The Palmyra Borough Police Pension Plan is a single-employer defined benefit pension plan locally controlled by the provisions of Ordinance No. 802, and a separately executed plan agreement with the plan's custodian effective January 1, 2020, adopted pursuant to Act 15.
+Prior to January 1, 2020, the plan locally was controlled by the provisions of Ordinance No. 724, and a separately executed plan agreement with the plan's custodian, also adopted pursuant to Act 15.
 The plan is also affected by the provisions of collective bargaining agreements between the borough and its police officers.
-The plan was established January 1, 1971.
-Active members required to contribute five percent of compensation to the plan; however, member contributions were waived for the years 2022 and 2023.
-As of December 31, 2023, the plan had three active members, one terminated member eligible for vested benefits in the future, and four retirees receiving pension benefits.
+The plan was established November 1, 1958.
+Active members are required to contribute five percent of compensation to the plan.
+As of December 31, 2024, the plan had no active members, no terminated members eligible for vested benefits in the future, and eight retirees receiving pension benefits.